Addiction: Songs of Struggle and Victory

 Premiered in April 2022, the collection received positive feedback for its emotional impact and the unique combination of poetry and music.
 While the subject matter addresses sensitive and somber themes, the compositions also offer moments of hope and upliftment.
 Chandler's compositions feature varying time signatures, showcasing his distinctive style that is both engaging and thought-provoking.

-The "Songs for Addiction and Victory" collection provides a powerful musical exploration of addiction, struggle, and the triumph of the human spirit.
+The "Addiction: Songs of Struggle and Victory" collection provides a powerful musical exploration of addiction, struggle, and the triumph of the human spirit.
 It offers performers an opportunity to connect with the deeply personal stories and emotions conveyed through Chandler's compositions, creating a memorable and impactful experience for both musicians and audiences alike.

 After Uncle Emil's Funeral